sensu/sensu-docs/content/sensu-core/1.4/quick-start/learn-sensu-basics.md

   }
 ]{{< /highlight >}}

-If you've been following this guide you should see a very similar result as shown above &ndash; a single client named "test" is currently registered.
+If you've been following this guide you should see a very similar result as shown above &ndash; a single client named "client-01" is currently registered.
 Now let's delete it using the API:

 {{< highlight shell >}}
 $ curl -s -X DELETE localhost:4567/clients/client-01 | jq .